rclark848/PIRE_Bioinformatics/Day_1_Labs/Hardy-Weinberg_Proportions_Lab.md

 _*H*<sub>*o*</sub>_: \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_
 \
 \
 *Do the observed and expected heterozygosities match?
-Using your judgment, does the population seem to be in Hardy-Weinberg equilibrium?*
+Using your judgment, does the population seem to be in Hardy-Weinberg equilibrium at this locus?*
 \
 *(Hint: *H*<sub>*e*</sub> is expected heterozygosity assuming population is at HWE.)*
 \